SupFinn/Python-Module-03/README.md

 ## 🧪 Testing

-Each exercise can be tested directly from the terminal:
+exercise with args can be tested directly from the terminal:

 ```bash
 python3 your_file.py [arguments]